Andrei0872/my-dev-notes/notebooks/ngrx.md

 As you can see, unless you provide a **custom reducer factory**, the `combineReducers` function will be used instead(we'll have a look at it in a moment).
 `createReducerFactory` is mainly used to add the **meta reducers**(TODO:(link)).

-* you might be missing the old class syntax that was used to define classes; with the new API, this is automatically handled for you;

 The `REDUCER_FACTORY` token will only be injected in `ReducerManager` class: